 Dr. Marc Mangel

-Dr. Marc Mangel is Distinguished Professor of Mathematical Biology and Director of the Center for Stock Assessment Research (CSTAR) at the University of California Santa Cruz, where he has served since 1996.
-He also acts as the Senior Scientific Advisor for MRAG Americas, as well as the Director of its California regional office.
+Dr. Marc Mangel is Distinguished Research Professor of Mathematical Biology and Director of the Center for Stock Assessment Research (CSTAR) at the University of California Santa Cruz, where he has served since 1996.
+He also acts as the Senior Scientific Advisor for MRAG Americas.
 MRAG Americas is an independent consulting business dedicated to promoting responsible, rational and sustainable utilization of aquatic resources.
 MRAG Americas performs multi-disciplinary projects for a variety of clients including international, governmental and non-governmental entities, as well as industrial and commercial companies.